Get Hands-on with Amazon EKS - Workshop Event Series

-How can I migrate databases from Amazon EC2 instances or on-premises VMs to Amazon RDS for SQL Server?
+How do I migrate databases from Amazon EC2 instances or on-premises VMs to Amazon RDS for SQL Server?

 I want to migrate databases from an Amazon Elastic Compute Cloud (Amazon EC2) instance or on-premises Microsoft SQL Server instance to my Amazon Relational Database Service (Amazon RDS) for Microsoft SQL Server instance.